zhaoruiliu56/irisliu555/README.md

 - 👋 Hi, I’m @zhaoruiliu56(zhaorui liu)
 - 👀 I’m interested in singing and music.
-- 🌱 I’m currently learning in university of glasgow.
-- 💞️ I’m seeking jobs on summer internship and graduate programme in engineering field.
 - 📫 How to reach me 📧:liuzhaorui056@gmail.com

 <!---